keymetrics/doc-pm2/en/plus/guide/configuration.md

 });
 ```

-You need to provide at least two arguments:
+This method takes an object with at least two properties:

 - **name**: The metric name
 - **type**: The type of metric

-There are 4 different types of metrics:
+The type corresponds to one of the 4 ways to gather metrics:

 - **metric**: To expose a variable's value
 - **counter**: A discrete counter to be triggered manually to count a number of occurrence